albertgfliu/cs111-design/README.md

 **Goal 4:** If the variable is 0, then the file system has "crashed": every write to disk data should silently fail.
 That is, any time that your OSPFS code writes to disk, whether in a data block, a superblock, an inode block, or whatever, the write should be ignored.

-**Result 4:** Implement this now... report results back later.
-Find where blocks are DIRECTLY being modified, not where we call functions that modify blocks.

-Did NOT add silent crashes to modifying the bitmap, i.e. allocate_block() and free_block().
-We did not consider the bitmap a "block".
-They will not be called anyways during a crash, as add_block() and remove_block(), the only two functions that call allocate_block() and free_block(), will silently fail anyways.

-Functions that were modified: ospfs_unlink() since it modifies od->ino and oi->oinlink, which are in directory and inode blocks respectively, add_block() and remove_block() since those modify data blocks.
+**Result 4:** Functions that were modified: ospfs_unlink() since it modifies od->ino and oi->oinlink, which are in directory and inode blocks respectively, add_block() and remove_block() since those modify data blocks.
 To have add_block() and remove_block() "silently" fail, the size member variable of the corresponding inode was still modified.
 This enables programs like cp believe that it succeeded. ospfs_link(), ospfs_create(), and ospfs_symlink() were also modified so that it would give an impression of success (but not necessarily call any Linux inode linking).

 Functions that are related to writing but were not modified: change_size() since it does not directly modify any data blocks.
 It just calls helper functions add_block() and remove_block(), which do directly modify blocks.
 Those two will give the illusion to change_size() that change_size() executed successfully.
 Same concept with create_blank_direntry, where it calls add_block() to add a block to the directory.

+Did NOT add silent crashes to modifying the bitmap, i.e. allocate_block() and free_block().
+We did not consider the bitmap a "block".
+They will not be called anyways during a crash, as add_block() and remove_block(), the only two functions that call allocate_block() and free_block(), will silently fail anyways.

+There were significant difficulties in getting silent failures to simulate a crash, since the code already had stages of error checking and robustness present.

 **Goal 5:** If the variable is GREATER than 0, then the variable should be decremented by 1 for every write to a different block.
 Thus, after nwrites_to_crash writes, the OSPFS will "crash".